wayneeseguin/graft/doc/operators.md

 Usage: `(( defer ... ))`

-Ever wanted to use `spruce` to generate something with a `spruce` operator in it, or perhaps something that looks like a spruce operator, like a CredHub value?
+Ever wanted to use `graft` to generate something with a `graft` operator in it, or perhaps something that looks like a graft operator, like a CredHub value?
 Defer can be used for that.
 When evaluated, it outputs the contents of the operator, minus the initial defer operator.